-Studying in Canada is set to become an even more attractive proposition for residents of key Asian partner countries, thanks to the new Student Direct Stream (SDS).
+Studying in Canada has become an even more attractive proposition for residents of key Asian partner countries, thanks to the new Student Direct Stream (SDS).

 Similar programs have previously been in place in these countries.
 Now, Immigration, Refugees and Citizenship Canada (IRCC) is aligning them together into one program to ensure consistency.